rohit-vaswani/coding-interview-preparation/readme.md

 1. Understand the problem, example, input, output and expectations very clearly [create-a-fake-timer-setInterval]
 2. Tackle the problem
    -- Complex problem, DS.
-   -- Helper/Built-in functions to use. [merge-sorted-arrays]
-   -- Responsibility & Input/Output of each function. [create-a-fake-timer-setInterval, parkingLot]
-   -- Recursive problem, Recursion [create-an-interval] -- Cases problem, handle [compress-a-string]
+   -- Helper/Built-in functions to use. [merge-sorted-arrays, largestNumber, LargestPalindrome] -- Responsibility & Input/Output of each function. [create-a-fake-timer-setInterval, parkingLot] -- Recursive problem, Recursion [create-an-interval, LargestPalindrome] -- Cases problem, handle [compress-a-string]
-   -- String/Array problem, example and passes [longest-substring-with-unique-characters, Count-palindromic-substrings] -- non-comprehensive, english translation [countRangeSum]
+   -- String/Array problem, example and passes [longest-substring-with-unique-characters, Count-palindromic-substrings] -- non-comprehensive, english translation [countRangeSum, event-delegation] -- Steps [event-delegation, LargestPalindrome]

 # Still Unable to solve the problem
+-- Understand the problem's input and output
--- Understand the problem using simpler/minimal/positive/negative example -- Write how each pass will look like
--- Translate that problem into the english
+-- Understand if this is a recursive problem or not? (below section) -- Understand the problem using simpler/minimal/positive/negative example [find-median-of-2-sorted-array] -- Write how each pass will look like [find-median-of-2-sorted-array] -- understand the flow of the problem in plain english [find-median-of-2-sorted-array, LargestPalindrome] -- Understand what exactly you need to achieve to solve this problem.
+[LargestPalindrome]

--- Write recursion steps in each iteration
+## Is this is a recursive problem or iterative problem
+-- Many possible cases at each point of the time? [editDistance, coinChange, maxConnectedBoxes] -- is this a repeating problem?

 ## Recursive approach [decodeStr]
-1. Confirm yourself the return type of the function.
+1. Confirm yourself the return type / output of the function*
-2. Always take simple example to understand the problem/solution better.
+2. Always take minimal example to understand the problem/solution better.
 3. Identify base conditions.
 Handle them first.
 4. Handle non-base condition, one-by-one.
 Make yourself fool that recursive function will return the proper answer.
 5. Think about the aggregation operation to converge to the answer.